 How does IPF affect breathing?

-The bronchioles have many small air sacs.
+The main bronchi divide into gradually smaller airways called bronchioles.
+Bronchioles have many small air sacs (alveoli) at their ends.
 Inside the air sacs, oxygen moves across paper-thin walls to tiny blood vessels and into your blood.
-The air sacs also pick up the waste gas, carbon dioxide, from your blood ready for you to breathe it out.
+The air sacs also exchange waste gas (carbon dioxide) from your blood ready for you to breathe it out.

-If you have IPF, scarring affects the air sacs, limiting the amount of oxygen that gets into the blood.
-With less oxygen in the blood, you can get breathlessness from everyday activities like walking.
+If you have IPF, scarring affects the air sacs, eventually limiting the amount of oxygen that gets into the blood.
+With less oxygen in the blood, you can get breathless from everyday activities like walking.

 We’re looking for people with personal experience of lung conditions to join our Readers Panel.